 The encounters with county inspectors were hostile.
 Boneta was complying with the terms of her easement, and the inspections were only supposed to occur if the agency suspected she had violated a specific item in the easement.
-Instead, she would be told they were “looking for any changes” and be subject to thorough checks.
+Instead, she was told they were “looking for any changes” and that she would be subject to thorough checks.

 It was baffling and threw her worldview into confusion.

 “I grew up in a hard-working family where, you know, my mom and my dad told us that if you work really hard you can be anything you want here in the United States of America,” Boneta said.
 “Doesn’t matter where you come from, doesn’t matter what socioeconomic background is, doesn’t matter the color of your skin or what you believe in—if you work really hard, no matter what, you can achieve your dream.”

 Coming in with that kind of mentality, Boneta said, she was shocked that the government was coming in to try to shut down her farm.